polski.directory

 Beginner

-• Literally "without a blink of an eye."
-Means without hesitation, without flinching — doing something calmly and unfazed, or brazenly without any sign of guilt.
+• Literally "without a blink of an eye," this idiom describes doing something without hesitation, without flinching, or without showing any outward emotion.
+It …

 Intermediate